pharmaverse/py-pkglite/README.md

 ## Why pkglite for Python?

-Building on our experience with [r-pkglite](https://cran.r-project.org/package=pkglite), we identified several limitations and unmet needs:
+Building on our experience with pkglite for R, we identified several limitations and unmet needs:

 - **Broader scope**: Extend support for packing and unpacking packages